Federal vs. Private Student Loans: What’s the Difference?

 If you're considering a federal student loan, be sure to consider both the benefits and drawbacks before you apply.

-• Federal student loans offer subsidies, allowing borrowers to avoid interest during school and grace periods
+• Subsidies, allowing borrowers to avoid interest during school and grace periods

-• Federal student loans have fixed interest rates and are typically lower than many private lenders
+• Fixed interest rates typically lower than many private lenders

-• Borrower limits may prevent a federal student loan from covering the total costs of college
+• Borrower limits may not cover the total costs of college

 • Interest rates are set by the government, and can’t go lower based on your credit profile